strimzi-incubator/kafka-topic-webhook/README.md

-# Kafka Topic Initializer for Kubernetes / OpenShift
+# Kafka Topic Admission Webhook for Kubernetes / OpenShift

-Kafka Topic Initializer allows managing Kafka topics through annotations set on Pods which are using these topics.
-Pods can be annotated with annotation `topic-initializer.kafka.scholz.cz/topics` containing a description of topics used by given Pod.
-When creating the Pod, the initializer will create the required topics or fail the creation of the Pod.
+Kafka Topic Admission Webhook allows managing Kafka topics through annotations set on Pods which are using these topics.
+Pods can be annotated with annotation `topic-webhook.kafka.scholz.cz/topics` containing a description of topics used by given Pod.
+When creating the Pod, the webhook will create the required topics or fail the creation of the Pod.

 The initializer is using [*Dynamic Admission Control* feature](https://v1-7.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) of Kubernetes / OpenShift.
 It deployes a simple HTTP server which implements the Admission Review webhook.
 This webhook is called every time when a new Pod is being created.
-It checks the `topic-initializer.kafka.scholz.cz/topics` annotation and if it is present it will evaluate it and either allow or reject the creation of the Pod.
+It checks the `topic-webhook.kafka.scholz.cz/topics` annotation and if it is present it will evaluate it and either allow or reject the creation of the Pod.
 All Pods without the annotation will be automatically allowed.

 ## Annotation format

-The `topic-initializer.kafka.scholz.cz/topics` annotation should always contain an JSON array with one or more Kafka topics.
+The `topic-webhook.kafka.scholz.cz/topics` annotation should always contain an JSON array with one or more Kafka topics.
 The topic specification has a following format:
 ```
 {"name": <string>, "create": <bool>, "assert": <bool>, "partitions": <int>, "replicas": <int>, "config": <JSON object> }